romain-cambonie/serenity-http/README.md

 # Serenity Http Client

+# NOT READY FOR PRODUCTION USE !

 ## About

 This this an early draft of the projected thing.

-Serenity Http Client aim to provide a target based httpclient that manage common use cases out of the box and provide powerful tooling for complex use cases
+Serenity Http Client aim to provide a target based httpclient that manage common use cases out of the box and provide powerful tooling for complex use cases.

 ## ESM/CJS

-# TODO : Two separated packages should be published for ease of use

-The default target is esm but you can change it to cjs by altering the 'main' target in package.json
+### NEXT : Will add the commonjs output to release artifact

 ## Known Issues